Best Time to Visit Short Itinerary Overview & Itinerary Things to Carry Safety & Security Cancellation Policy FAQ

 By Air:

-If youre traveling from far away, the nearest airport is the Jolly Grant Airport in Dehradun, which is about 21 kilometers from Rishikesh.
-From there, you can take a taxi or a bus to reach Rishikesh.
+If you are traveling from far away, the nearest airport is the Jolly Grant Airport in Dehradun, which is about 21 kilometers from Rishikesh.
+From there, you can take a taxi or a bus to reach Rishikesh for your Valley of Flowers Trek in Uttarakhand.

 By Train: